flagpoonage/baboom/README.md

 const Baboom = require('baboom');

 throw Baboom.internal({
-  someData: {
+  message: 'If a message property is provided, it will also be used in constructed the Error object',
-    value: 'The payload you specify here will be the exact JSON output.'
+  someValue: 'The payload you specify here will be the exact JSON output.',
-  }
+  someArray: [1,2,3,4]
 });
 ```